Free Physical Therapy Exam Questions Archive

 1.

-If a magnetic resonance image (MRI) correctly identifies 95% of patients as positive for anterior cruciate ligament tears, then the MRI is:
+A patient undergoes a magnetic resonance image (MRI) to check for an anterior cruciate ligament tear.
+The MRI correctly identifies 95% of patients as positive for anterior cruciate ligament tears.
+Which of the following BEST describes the accuracy of the test?

 The correct answer is: